From BR Bullpen

 Biographical Information

-Samuel Meurant has been a regular on the French national team for over a decade.
+Samuel Meurant has been on the French national team in three different decades, spanning 23 years.
 His twin brother Anthony Meurant and his brother David Meurant have also been on the team.
 He played in Hoofdklasse in 2003.

 Meurant was 0-3 with a 13.50 ERA in the 1993 Intercontinental Cup at age 20.
 He allowed 20 hits (5 homers) and 10 walks in 12 innings.
 In the 1994 Baseball World Cup, he was 0-2 with a 9.98 ERA, 28 hits allowed and 10 walks in 15 1/3 IP.
 In the 1995 European Championship, the right-hander was 1-1 with a 2.50 ERA though he walked 13 in 18 innings.
 Meurant walked 13 in 15 innings in the 1997 Intercontinental Cup but went 1-2 with a 4.80 ERA and got France's only win in 7 games, beating Spain and future AA hurler Manny Olivera, 9-4.
 He pitched 3 2/3 hitless innings in the 1999 European Championship, saving one game.